wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 ### The Listpack Object

-Redis contains a `listpack` object to compactly represent lists of integers and strings.
+Redis implements a `listpack` type to compactly represent lists of integers and strings.
-The `listpack` object is implemented to maximize storage efficiency at the cost of lower read performance, especially random reads.
+The `listpack` type is designed to maximize storage efficiency at the cost of lower read performance, especially random reads.
 The implementation is in file `listpack.h` and `listpack.c`.

 #### Object Memory Layout